jessbreckenridge/helpscoutci/README.md

 	- No proper health check in the code.
 	- No canary deploys (LinkerD, or ELB w/ weighted route 53 A records).
 Non functional, or non-optimal hosts could easily make it to production.
 	- Production test scalability, integration and holistic testing issues are to numerous to mention for a large scale microservices infrastructure.
-- My week point is still networking.
-Went down a rabbit hole on networking for about 6 hours.
-This is why I use Terraform for AWS configuration.
+    - Complete end to end code configuration needed: Terraform for AWS environment, ancillary script/boto for fine configuration.
+If you cannot hit a button and recreate it in an hour, it is not production ready.